Financial education (#InsureWisely)

 #InsureWisely campaign

-Building on this long-standing commitment, Insurance Europe and its members have focused in particular on raising awareness of risk, insurance and long-term saving for retirement.
-These topics are central to helping people understand how insurance works in practice and how it can support financial security over time.
+Building on this long-standing commitment, Insurance Europe and its members focus on raising awareness of risk, insurance and long-term saving for retirement.
+These topics help people understand how insurance works in everyday life and how it can support financial security over time.

 Since 2018, this work has been brought together under the #InsureWisely campaign.
-The campaign brings complex financial and insurance concepts into accessible formats, such as short videos, booklets and infographics, designed to support learning and understanding among different audiences.
+The campaign explains financial and insurance concepts in clear, accessible formats such as short videos, booklets and infographics, making them easier to understand for different audiences.

-Member associations across Europe use and adapt these materials to support their national financial literacy activities, helping ensure that the content is relevant to local contexts and reaches people at different stages of life.
+Member associations across Europe use and adapt these materials as part of their national financial literacy activities.
+This helps ensure the content is relevant to local contexts and reaches people at different stages of life.

 Practical resources to build confidence

-Understanding financial and insurance concepts is easier when information is clear, practical and relevant to everyday life.
-The resources below are designed to help people make more informed choices, manage risks and feel more confident about common insurance and financial decisions — from protecting their home and planning for retirement to travelling safely and navigating advice online.
+Financial and insurance topics are easier to understand when information is clear, practical and relevant to everyday life.
+The resources below are designed to help people make better choices, manage risks and feel more confident about common financial and insurance decisions — from protecting their home and planning for retirement to travelling safely and navigating advice online.

-They are intended as accessible, bite-sized tools that can be used on their own or alongside broader financial education initiatives.
+These resources are short, practical tools that can be used on their own or alongside wider financial education initiatives.

 BOOKLET